-Say, "here is what I heard you say" and repeat the gist of the content of the message that you received from the other person’s communication.
-Don’t ascribe meaning to your coworker’s communication.
-You are using a feedback loop to check your understanding and to make sure you shared meaning.
+Saying, "Here is what I think I heard you say.
+Is this correct?" and repeating the gist of the content of the message that they received from the other person’s communication uses a feedback loop to check their understanding and to make sure they are experiencing shared meaning.

-When you check your understanding, you avoid miscommunication and misunderstanding.
-You circumvent hard feelings and protracted explanations about what your coworker meant.
+When they check their understanding, communicators avoid miscommunication and misunderstanding, circumventing hard feelings and protracted explanations about what their subject meant.

 Nonverbal communication is a powerful voice in any interaction.
-The voice tonality, body language, and facial expressions speak more loudly than the verbal communication (sending) or the actual words in many communication exchanges.
-Your coworker’s posture, how he holds the whiteboard marker, and his distance from you as he speaks are all powerful messengers.
+The voice tonality, body language, and facial expressions speak more loudly than verbal communication or the actual words in many communication exchanges.

 Watch for Patterns, Inconsistencies, and Consistencies

 In any communication, the opportunity for misunderstanding is ever-present.
 Communicators watch for patterns (is this how their co-worker typically reacts) and inconsistencies (is this consistent with what they expect from this person).

 If any of these verbal and nonverbal communication factors are inconsistent or sending different messages, communication failure is imminent.
 Coworkers tend to listen to nonverbal communication over verbal interaction.

 Immediately Remedy a Personal Issue Using "I" Language